12 More Mooncakes You Don’t Want to Miss in 2009 – A Remix!

 The skin is a pastel yellow with rosy hues.
 This delicate snack is not only attractive on the outside, it has substance, too!
 The filling is a mixture of black bean paste, egg yolks, pine nuts, macadamia nuts and melon seeds.
 If you like having something crunchy to munch on, this one’s for you. ($25+ for 2)

-Speaking of multi-colored mooncakes, have you seen these rainbow-colored ones?
+Speaking of multi-coloured mooncakes, have you seen these rainbow-coloured ones?

 Mooncakes from Meritus Mandarin Singapore